tajwarfahim/paprika/README.md

 In order for the installations to go smoothly, make sure you are operating from a GPU machine, typically one compatible with flash attention.
 It is ideal if you use the same GPU machines that you would use to run your experiments.

 Please create a new conda environment with the correct dependencies (these may differ based on your compute resources, please update the packages accordingly).
-Make sure you are in the correct directory (one that contains ``llm_exploration'', ``notebooks'' and ``scripts'' sub-directories), and then run the following commands:
+Make sure you are in the correct directory (one that contains llm_exploration, notebooks and scripts sub-directories), and then run the following commands:

 ```
 conda env create -f environment.yaml